otsaloma/nfoview/win32/README.md

 ```

 * Check `win32/nfoview.iss` and compile with Inno Setup
-* Install NFO Viewer and check that it works
+* Install the result and check that it works